Disputed Inheritance: The Battle over Mendel and the Future of Biology. Under contract with the University of Chicago Press.

 A volume in the Correspondence of John Tyndall series, coedited with Roy MacLeod and Joseph Martin, under the general editorship of Bernard Lightman.
 Pittsburgh: University of Pittsburgh Press.

-“Of Lice and Men: Charles Darwin, Henry Denny, and the Evolutionary History of the Human Races.”
+“Of Lice and Men: Charles Darwin, Henry Denny and the Evidence for the Human Races as Varieties or Species.”
+With Mark Steadman.
 In The Descent of Darwin: Race, Sex, and Human Nature, eds Erika L. Milam and Suman Seth.
-BJHS Themes.
+BJHS Themes 6: 1‒15.